NoCode-NoLife/Melia/README.md

 on your system.
 Recent versions of Docker comes with [Docker Compose](https://docs.docker.com/compose/) pre-installed, so you don't have to worry about it.

-After cloning or downloading this repository, navigate to the project folder (where you'll find `docker-compose.yml` ) and run:
+After cloning or downloading this repository, rename file `.env.example` to `.env` and change configuration as needed.
+Then, navigate to the project folder (where you'll find `docker-compose.yml` ) and run:

 ```